What Is New In Heartworm Prevention, Diagnosis And Treatment?

 That depends on you and your pet’s lifestyle and where you live.
 Over the last 10 years, the general risk has remained about the same.
 On the positive side, the cost of monthly preventatives have come down and urbanization, pet owner education and standards of living have increased.
 But during the same period, changes in rainfall patterns and a warmer climate allowed heartworms to extend their range.

 I wrote this website’s articles on heartworms some years ago.
 It is still as formidable an illness now as it was then.
 And over those years, heartworms have steadily extended their range in the United States.
-They are now present (at least spottily) in dogs in 49 states (all but Alaska). (ref1, ref2) In Europe, heartworms have gradually moved northward. (ref) In Australia, they have appeared inland from the subtropical coast.
+They are now present (at least spottily) in dogs in 49 states (all but Alaska). (read here ) In Europe, heartworms have gradually moved northward.
+In Australia, they have appeared inland from the subtropical coast.
 In the USA, areas of heavy infection mirror the areas where the 16 common species of mosquitoes that transmit heartworm larva are found.
-Those are areas with mild winters, high humidity, lots of rainfall and water impoundments.
+Those areas used to be those with mild winters, high humidity, lots of rainfall and water impoundments.
 An unusually cold winter or period of drought is often followed by a temporary drop in the number of heartworm cases that veterinarians see.
 But other factors come into play too.
-Urban areas with high incomes have fewer cases than poorer economic areas – probably due to better mosquito control as well as a more informed citizenry able and willing to give their pets monthly heartworm preventatives. (ref)
+Urban areas with high incomes have fewer cases than poorer economic areas – probably due to better mosquito control as well as a more informed citizenry able and willing to give their pets monthly heartworm preventatives.
+In the last few years dog heartworms have extended their North American range into southern Canada.
+Most attribute that to climate change. (read here) Most parasitologists a believe that heartworm larvae do not become infectious in mosquitoes at temperatures below 57 F/14 C. ( read here ).
+But others suggest that today’s greater willingness of pet owners to test their dogs for heartworms and better and more reliable tests account for some of the increase in statistics.

-Has My Cat’s Risk of Catching Heartworms Changed?
+Has My Cat’s Risk of Catching Heartworms Changed Too?

 Whenever the chances of dogs in your area catching heartworms goes up or down, the chances of cats in the area becoming infected changes accordingly.
 Parasites periodically mutate and adapt to a new host.
-So one cannot guarantee that cats will remain a second-best host for heartworms forever. (ref)
+So one cannot guarantee that cats will remain a second-best host for heartworms forever. (read here)

 Studies to determine how common heartworm infection in cats is tend to “under-discover” some infected cats.
 That’s because the in-office tests we veterinarians use to detect heartworms are ELISA-based.
 They look for a specific antigen protein that diffuses out from the reproductive tract of “pregnant” adult female worms.
 Infected cats rarely have more than a few adult heartworms.
 If they are all males or still juveniles, the test will be falsely negative.
-Even one mature female worm – capable of doing the cat considerable damage – can be missed by the test. (ref) Its been estimated that these tests pick up ~89% of infected cats versus 92% of infected dogs (ref) Others are less optimistic about the test’s value in cats.
+Even one mature female worm – capable of doing the cat considerable damage – can be missed by the test. (read here) Its been estimated that these tests pick up ~89% of infected cats versus 92% of infected dogs.
+Others are less optimistic about the test’s value in cats although heat treating the blood sample before running the test is thought to improve accuracy. ( read here )

-Despite those limitations, a 2017 study used these antigen tests to looked for evidence of heartworm infection in the blood of cats.
-None of the Canadian samples were positive, but some cats from 35 American states were positive.
-The overall prevalence of positive samples in the United States was 0.4%; and had not changed much from what it was ten years earlier.
+Despite those limitations, a 2017 study used current antigen tests to looked for evidence of heartworm infection in the blood of North American cats.
+None of the Canadian samples were positive, but heartworm-positive cats were found in 35 American states.
+The overall prevalence of positive samples in the United States then was 0.4%; and had not changed much from what it was ten years before that.
 As expected, the percent positive was considerably higher in the southern states where mosquitoes thrive – and three times the average when cats were allowed to go out of doors.
 Only 12.6% of the tested cats were receiving monthly heartworm preventatives.
 Cats with other health issues had a higher likelihood of being positive.
-That could have been due to their leading a more risky lifestyle or due to immunosupression that made it more likely for the heartworm parasite to survive. (ref) They do not say, but I assume the blood samples used were not heat-treated.
-Many believe that heat treatment of blood samples improves the sensitivity of heartworm tests. (ref)
+That could have been due to their leading a more risky lifestyle or due to immunosupression that made it more likely for the heartworm parasite to survive. ( read here ) They do not say, but I assume the blood samples used were not heat-treated.
+Many believe that heat treatment of blood samples improves the sensitivity of heartworm tests.
+No similar studies have been performed in North American cats since then.
+But a 2020 study of 1000 stray cats in Florida animal shelters found that 4% of them were positive for heartworms. (read here)

 When your cat has or is suspected of having heartworms, the most important thing to do is probably to place the cat on doxycycline.
 That is because doxycycline kills Wolbachia and, as you will read below, Wolbachia pipientis is responsible for much of the inflammation that accompanies heartworm disease.
-Topically applied Advantage Multi for cats is probably also a very good idea – both because it weakens mature heartworms that are present and because fleas and some of the mosquitoes that transmit heartworms also carry Wolbachia pipientis within their bodies. (ref1, ref2) We think that Wolbachia enters the heartworm ‘s eggs when they are incubating within the mature female heartworm ’s uterus to produce already-infected microfilaria.
-But Wolbachia is a very ingenious bacteria and whether its modes of transfer are plastic remains unknown. (ref) At the least, your cat will be protected from fleas and future heartworm infections.
+Topically applied Advantage Multi for cats is probably also a very good idea – both because it weakens mature heartworms that are present and because fleas and some of the mosquitoes that transmit heartworms also carry Wolbachia pipientis within their bodies. ( read here & here ) We think that Wolbachia bacteria enters the heartworm ‘s eggs when they are incubating within the mature female heartworm ’s uterus to produce already-infected microfilaria larva.
+But Wolbachia is a very ingenious bacteria and whether its modes of transfer are plastic (ingenious) remains unknown. ( read here ) At the least, your cat will be protected from fleas and future heartworm infections.

 I Read About Drug-Resistant Heartworms – How Common Is That?

-The rate at which parasites tend to become resistant to a drug depends on the size of the untreated pool of animals that do not receive the drug.
-The larger the untreated pool of animals, the less likely the parasite is to mutate to resist a drug.
+The rate at which parasites tend to become resistant to a drug depends on the size of the untreated pool of animals that do not receive the drug and remain infected.
+The larger the untreated pool of non-treated infected animals, the less likely the parasite is to mutate to resist a drug.
 In the case of cattle, there are few that do not receive those drugs.
 But in dogs and the wild animals that heartworms live in, that pool of untreated animals is very large.
 That causes the parasite’s mutation to be much slower because there is no pressure on the parasite species to mutate in order to survive.
 Besides the strays and pet dogs that receive no heartworm preventative, this untreated pool includes coyotes and foxes.
-Up to 45.65% of adult Florida coyotes were found to have canine heartworms. (ref)
+Up to 45.65% of adult Florida coyotes were found to have canine heartworms. (read here) It is hard for veterinarians to get a good feel for the extent of the resistance problem because we still do not have good laboratory tests to measure heartworm resistance. ( read here & here) Currently all that veterinarians and research scientists can do is to give ivermectin to a heartworm-infected dog and note how effective the drug is in killing the heartworm larva.
+The less microfilaria killed, the more likely that the dog harbors an ivermectin-resistant strain of heartworms.

-The monthly heartworm preventatives that your veterinarian has for sale are very effective – about as effective as human birth control pills – but with less side effects.
-Giving them to your dog all year long and beginning giving them at 8-9 weeks of age (when the parasite is still in its L4 stage and most susceptible monthly preventatives – see the graph above) is the best way to prevent heartworms or the possibility of resistance. (ref)
+The monthly heartworm preventatives that your veterinarian has for sale are still very effective.
+About as effective as human birth control pills – but with less side effects.
+Giving them to your dog all year long and beginning giving them at 8-9 weeks of age (when the parasite is still in its L4 stage and most susceptible monthly preventatives – see the graph above) is the best way to prevent heartworms or the possibility of resistance.

 Most veterinarians have had a client or two who swore that their dog could not possibly have heartworms because they know for a fact that it received its preventative medication monthly.
 Yet their dog tested positive.
 Many jump to the conclusion that the heartworms in their dog must be ones that are resistant to monthly heartworm preventatives.
 But when those cases are closely examined, its usually found that it was owner error or misinformation that accounted for the infection.
 Perhaps it was a shelter dog and the information that it tested heartworm negative was incorrect.
 Perhaps at the time of the test it had heartworms too immature to be picked up by the test.
 Perhaps it was an oral medication that the pet later spit out.
 Perhaps the dose was too small for the dog’s weight.
 All our lives have periodic stresses – their ups and downs.
 Perhaps you or your family were distracted for a time by urgent matters.
 Compliance with anything as boring as a monthly pill or topical drops is rarely 100% year after year.
 And it only takes a small window of opportunity for heartworms to sneak in.